iqtree/iqtree.github.io/doc/Complex-Models.md

 is a valid analysis.
 Here, we specify a mixture model (via `MIX` keyword in the model string) with two components (`JC` and `HKY` model) given in curly bracket and comma separator.
 IQ-TREE will then estimate the parameters of both mixture components as well as their weights: the proportion of sites belonging to each component.

->**NOTICE**: Do not forget the double-quotes around model string!
-Otherwise, the Terminal might not recognize the model string properly.
+>**NOTE**: Do not forget the double-quotes around model string!
+Otherwise, the Terminal/Console might not recognize the model string properly.

 Mixture models can be combined with rate heterogeneity, e.g.: